tjintranet/TF-POD-Product-Spec-Validator/README-APP.md

    - Supports: Cased (Hardback)
    - Supports: Limp (Paperback)

+4. **Binding Style Validation**: Verifies that binding style starts with a valid prefix
+   - Must start with 'Cased' or 'Limp'
+   - Any other prefix is considered invalid

-4. **Dimension Validation**: Verifies if the trim size combination is valid for the specified paper weight
+5. **Dimension Validation**: Verifies if the trim size combination is valid for the specified paper weight
    - Multiple supported dimensions per paper weight
    - Dimensions are specified in millimeters

-5. **Color Compatibility**: Ensures color specification matches paper weight requirements
+6. **Color Compatibility**: Ensures color specification matches paper weight requirements
    - Single color (1)
    - Four color (4)
    - Scattercolor options

-6. **Treatment Validation**: Validates cover treatment specification
+7. **Treatment Validation**: Validates cover treatment specification
    - Must be either 'Gloss laminate' or 'Matt laminate'
    - Any other value or empty field is considered invalid

-7. **Page Extent Validation**: Verifies the page count is within acceptable limits
+8. **Page Extent Validation**: Verifies the page count is within acceptable limits
    - Must be a positive number
    - Must not exceed 1040 pages
    - Empty or non-numeric values are invalid